Benny902/news_ai/README.md

 GET /news: to show news based on user preferences
 GET /summary: to show summarized news based on user preferences
 GET /email: to email summarized news based on user preferences to users email
+GET /queue: to get an email from queue and process it.

 for "POST /register" or "POST /login" you need to include json input.
 for example POST /login